-Fortunately 90% of the time those completing behavioural reports will comment on the accuracy of the report.
+Fortunately 90% of the time those completing behavioural reports will comment on the disc assessment validity.
 Others will agree that “most” of the report is accurate but they may disagree with some of the aspects - mostly comments on “Development Areas” as no one likes being told what they read as “weaknesses”.
 This is not the objective of behavioural reports.

 In fact the reports actually explain how the Development Areas section should be read, namely….
 “These are not a description of this person’s weaknesses or present behaviour.
 They are items that the person should be cautious about since if he/she gets overly enthusiastic or stressed, these weaknesses may become active”.
 But many don’t read the explanation and just jump to the bullet points!
 One such example was shared with us a couple of months ago.